01-edu/public/subjects/devops/orchestrator/audit/README.md

 ##### Ask the following questions to the group or student

-- What are Container orchestration and what are its benefits?
+- What is container orchestration and what are its benefits?

-- What is Kubernetes and what is its main role of it?
+- What is Kubernetes and what is its main role?

 - What are K3s and what is their main role?